Obituary of Haskell Ford

 Haskell and Charlotte were married for 73 years until her death in 2017.
 He is survived by his daughters: Donna DeVelbiss (Jim) Huntley and Necia Darlene (Ron) Thompson; his grandchildren: Necia Denise (Joe) Lootens, Douglas (Jodi) DeVelbiss, Justin (Jamie) DeVelbiss, Danaé (Ryan) Overman, and Danielle Thompson; his great-grandchildren: Trevor (Amber) Lootens, Demi DeVelbiss, Levi Overman, and Emmaline Overman; his great-great-grandchildren: Ella Lootens, Adaline Lootens, and Brinley Lootens; and his siblings: Clarence (Elsie) Ford and Waleah Jackson.

 Haskell is preceded in death by his wife Charlotte Ford; his parents Laban and Florence Azalee Ford; siblings May Ruth Steinsiek, Dorthula Maude Jones, William (Bill) Talmadge Ford, Ralph Ford, Austin Lee Ford, Laban Harold Ford, Melba Ford, and Florence Pauline Boquest; a daughter Cheryl Joyce Ford; and a granddaughter Misty Dawn DeVelbiss.

 The funeral will be held at 10AM MDT on Thursday, October 17, 2019, at Deer Flat Church in Caldwell, Idaho.
-Following the service, there will be a processional led by the Patriot Freedom Riders to the Boise Veterans Memorial Cemetery.To send flowers to the family of Haskell Ford, please visit Tribute Store
+Following the service, there will be a processional led by the Patriot Freedom Riders to the Boise Veterans Memorial Cemetery.To send flowers to the family or plant a tree in memory of Haskell Ford, please visit Tribute Store